 Table 5 shows the specific type of portable heater that provided the principal heat source to cause the ignition of the fire.
-Heaters including floor furnaces, wall heaters and baseboard heaters were the leading equipment involved in ignition in 77 percent of the reported portable heater fires in residential buildings.
-Oil filled heaters and catalytic heaters accounted for the remaining 23 percent of portable heaters involved in the ignition of these fires.
+Heaters, including floor furnaces, wall heaters and baseboard heaters, were the leading equipment involved in ignition in 79% of the reported portable heater fires in residential buildings.
+Oil-filled heaters and catalytic heaters accounted for the remaining 21% of portable heaters involved in the ignition of these fires.

 Table 5.
-Portable heater equipment involved in ignition in residential building fires (2013-2015)Percent of portable heater fires in residential buildings (unknowns apportioned)Heater; includes floor furnaces, wall heaters and baseboard heaters77.4Heater, oil filled13.2Heater, catalytic9.3
+Portable heater equipment involved in ignition in residential buildings fires (2017-2019)

+Equipment involved in ignition Percent of portable heater fires in residential buildings (unknowns apportioned) Heater: includes floor furnaces, wall heaters and baseboard heaters 79.2 Heater, oil filled 11.6 Heater, catalytic 9.3

-Note: Total does not add up to 100 percent due to rounding.
+Note: Total does not add up to 100% due to rounding.

-Suppression/Alerting systems in portable heater fires in residential buildings
+Suppression/alerting systems in portable heater fires in residential buildings

-Fire fatalities and injuries have declined over the last 35 years, partly due to new technologies to detect and extinguish fires.
+Fire fatalities and injuries have declined over the last 40 years, partly due to new technologies to detect and extinguish fires.
 Smoke alarms are present in most homes.
-In addition, the use of residential sprinklers is widely supported by the fire service and is gaining support within residential communities.
+In addition, residential sprinklers have gained support from the fire service and many communities.